 It is time to reassess both political and economic policies toward China.

-Once again, it has become clear that our relationship with China carries nothing but risks.
+Once again, it has become abundantly clear that our relationship with China carries nothing but risk.

 China seems to lack the concept of building win-win relationships.
 It likely only considers its own interests.

-Also, it has become clear that China uses not only political and economic means but even private exchanges as a means of retaliation against countries that do not comply with its wishes.
+And it has become clear that China uses not only political and economic measures, but also private exchanges as a measure of retribution against countries that won’t be pushed around.

-We want to request urgent consideration of the following points.
+We strongly request an urgent consideration of the following points.

-Enactment of a Law Banning Exports of Seafood Products to China
+Enactment of a Law Banning Exports of Marine Products to China

-China is refusing to buy Japanese marine products, even though the treated water is recognized by the IAEA, by accusing it of being contaminated water.
+China refuses to purchase Japanese marine products, even though ALPS treated water is recognized by the IAEA, by falsely accusing it of being contaminated water.

-Therefore, the enactment of this law is welcome news for China.
+The enactment of this law is a wonderful news for China.

-Japan’s limited marine products should be delivered to countries that appreciate their deliciousness.
+Japan’s limited marine products should only be delivered to countries that appreciate their deliciousness.

-Furthermore, re-assessments are necessary for Chinese students, including those at Seven Schools of National Defense.
+Also, re-examination is necessary for students from China, including those at the seven Schools of National Defense.

 However, we do not want a lawless country (anarchy) where anything goes.

-Classified information includes not only state secrets but also certain industrial and academic information.
+Classified information includes not only national secrets but also certain industrial and academic information.

-We plan to cover this topic in a future post.
+We plan to cover this topic in a separate post.

-Here is a brief summary of events since former Prime Minister Ishiba announced his resignation.
-This suggests that China may have rejected Prime Minister Takaichi from the recent LDP presidential election.
+Here is the sequence of events since former Prime Minister Ishiba announced his resignation.
+This sequence makes it clear that China is not welcoming the emergence of a Takaichi Prime Minister following the election of LDP President Takaichi.

-However, it is regrettable that some Diet members are acting as if to assist this effort, and we feel this behavior is extremely dangerous for Japan.
+It is regrettable that some Diet members are acting as if they are assisting China, and we feel this is extremely dangerous for Japan.

 Here, let’s briefly review the sequence of events.

-1. Komeito leader Saito meddles in the Liberal Democratic Party(hereinafter called LDP) of Japan presidential election, stating his party will withdraw from the LDP-Komeito coalition government if a right-wing person becomes president.
+1. New Komeito leader Saito meddles in the Liberal Democratic Party(hereinafter called LDP) of Japan presidential election with malicious intent, stating, ”If a right-wing person becomes LDP president, we will terminate the LDP-New Komeito coalition government”.

-2. Takaichi becomes the first female president of the LDP.
+2. Councilor Takaichi becomes the first female LDP president.

-3. Komeito leader Saito meets with the Chinese ambassador.
+3. New Komeito leader Saito meets with the Chinese ambassador.

-4. Komeito announces its withdrawal from the LDP-Komeito coalition government.
+4. New Komeito announces withdrawal from the LDP-New Komeito coalition government.

-5. The Constitutional Democratic Party(hereinafter called CDP) of Japan proposes voting for Democratic Party For the People (hereinafter called DPP) leader Tamaki.
+5. The Constitutional Democratic Party(hereinafter called CDP) of Japan proposes voting for Democratic Party For the People (hereinafter called DPP) leader Tamaki as Prime Minister.

-6. Suddenly, Nippon Ishin no Kai announces the start of discussion toward a coalition government with the LDP.
+6. Suddenly, Japan Innovation Party (hereinafter called JIP) announces the start of discussion toward a coalition government with the LDP.

 8. LDP President Sanae Takaichi elected as Japan’s first female Prime Minister.